AndrewRoe34/quick-sched/CONTRIBUTING.md

 ```

 ## Review Process
-Thank you for contributing to our project!
 Here’s what happens after you submit a pull request:
 1. **Initial Review:**
     - Project maintainers will review your changes to ensure they align with our project's goals and guidelines.